-Before we get into a detailed understanding of ad groups, lets first try to get the picture of the structure of an AdWords account better.
-Google AdWords is a three-layered structure wherein each account is associated with an email address.
-In other words, one email address can have only one AdWords account.
+Before we get into a detailed understanding of ad groups in Google Ads, lets first try to get the picture of the structure of a Google Ads account better.
+Google Ads is a three-layered structure wherein each account is associated with an email address.
+In other words, one email address can have only one Google Ads account.
 (This has changed recently but let’s stick to this number as of now).
-Each AdWords account can have multiple campaigns and each campaign can have multiple ad groups.
+Each Google Ads account can have multiple campaigns and each campaign can have multiple ad groups.

 What is an Ad Group?

 A set of ads and keywords that are related to each other are housed under an Ad Group.